microsoft/onnxruntime/docs/tutorials/web/classify-images-nextjs-github-template.md

   return [predictions, inferenceTime];
 }
 ```

 ### imageHelper.ts

-{: .no_toc }
-First, we need to get our image from path (can be local or url) and convert it to a tensor.
+First, we need to get our image from a local file or URL and convert it to a tensor.
 The `getImageTensorFromPath` function in the `imageHelper.ts` uses `JIMP` to read the file, resize and return the `imageData`.
 [JIMP](https://www.npmjs.com/package/jimp) is a JavaScript image manipulation library.
 It has many built in functions for working with image data such as resizing, grey scale, write, and more.
 In this example we only need to resize however in your code you may need additional image data processing.

 ```javascript
 import * as Jimp from 'jimp';